system76/tech-docs/src/models/thelio-major-b1-b2-r1-r2/repairs.md

 The Thelio Major B2 has one two (2) M.2 Drive slots.
 One on above the top PCIe slot, and one below the top PCIe slot (**Fig. 53**).

-Depending on the M.2 drive slot you intend to use, remove the CPU Cooler Shroud and/or GPU to gain easier access.
+Depending on the M.2 drive slot you intend to use, remove the CPU Cooler duct and/or GPU to gain easier access.
 You can find video instructions on this process [here.](https://youtu.be/3bUcp0S1HrE)

 Link for the video for GPU removal:
 (https://youtu.be/3bUcp0S1HrE)